 Cranial osteopathy is a gentle, safe and effective treatment approach of a wide range of problems in the whole body.
-It follows all the principles of osteopathy, and is used throughout the body and, unlike Osteopathy, it also includes the structures inside the head.
+It follows all the principles of osteopathy, and is used throughout the body and includes the structures inside the cranium.

 Cranial osteopaths are commonly known for treating children and pregnant women as the treatment is so gentle and non-invasive.
 However, we also treat people of all ages, with many different conditions, and many osteopaths will combine cranial and more structural techniques into a treatment if required/indicated.

 Booking Your Treatment

 You can check availability and book your Osteopathy treatment online.